shalif-patras/DNS-Intuition/README.md

 </p>

 <h1>Building Intuition for DNS</h1>
-This lab will help us understand the use of DNS and give a good knowledge about DNS.<br />
+This lab will help us understand the use of DNS and give a good knowledge about DNS functionality.<br />

 <h2>Environments and Technologies Used</h2>